arnaud-dezandee/apigee-hybrid-vmware/04-apigee-asm/README.md

 ## Build offline bundle

-The Anthos admin workstation only have limited access to Google APIs through the VPN tunnel.
-In order to install ASM, a wider internet access is required (github.com).
+The Anthos admin workstation only has limited access to Google APIs through the VPN tunnel.
+To install ASM, wider internet access is required (github.com).

-We can however build an offline bundle and transfer required files to the workstation.
+We can however build an offline bundle and transfer the required files to the workstation.

 On a computer with internet access (Linux), install `asmcli` following the instructions in [Install required tools.](https://cloud.google.com/service-mesh/v1.12/docs/unified-install/install-dependent-tools#install_required_tools)